-Throughout my lifetime, I have had many different jobs, but the most rewarding job was being a firefighter and retiring from the Raleigh Fire Department in North Carolina after 28 years.
-Prior to 9-11, I was the project director on the building of the North Carolina Fallen Fire Fighters Memorial.
-It was during this time that the 9-11 attack occurred and I was sent to New York to assist the families of the 343 firefighters who lost their lives on that day.
-I became the liaison for the state of NC to NY, traveling to NY 220 times since that tragic day.
+While serving as the project director on the building that housed the North Carolina Fallen Fire Fighters Memorial, the horrific attacks of September 11, 2001, occurred.
+John was sent to New York to assist the families of the 343 firefighters who lost their lives on that day and became the liaison for the state of NC to NY, traveling to NY 220 times since that tragic day.

-In December 2001, myself and many of the NY City Fire Fighters gathered and traveled to Walter Reed Hospital to provide a Christmas party to the wounded veterans and their families.
-This tradition has continued, and this year will be our 21st year of not only the Christmas celebration, but we also celebrate with a large Super Bowl Party.
+In December 2001, John and many of the New York City Fire Fighters gathered and traveled to Walter Reed Hospital to provide a Christmas party for wounded veterans and their families.
+This tradition continues today and has expanded to also include a large Super Bowl Party.

-On December 17, 2004, I was severely injured in a backdraft fire explosion.
-I underwent multiple surgeries and spent a year in respiratory rehabilitation.
+On December 17, 2004, John was severely injured in a backdraft fire explosion.
+He underwent multiple surgeries and spent a year in respiratory rehabilitation.

-17 years ago, I met Gary in Brooklyn, NY at the Brooklyn Wall of Remembrance.
-Since then, we have worked on many projects together.
-For about 7 years, I worked with Gary and the Lieutenant Dan Band, and the Independence Fund in South Carolina.
-In early spring we had a weeklong event in Palm Key where wounded veterans would come and participate in activities such as crafts and fishing.
-During this time, I taught art classes.
-But the highlight of each day was the nightly bonfire.
-It was during this time when veterans would open and share with other veterans their stories, their struggles, and their victories.
-I witnessed so much healing during this weeklong event, that I knew that something like this should always be available to our veterans and first responders and just like that, the vision for Camp4Heroes was born.
+John met Gary in Brooklyn, New York, at the Brooklyn Wall of Remembrance.
+Since then, they have worked together on various projects.
+For about 7 years, John worked with Gary and the Lieutenant Dan Band, and with the Independence Fund in South Carolina.
+At a weeklong event for wounded veterans in Palm Key, John taught art classes as one of the many activities offered.
+The highlight of each day was the nightly bonfireas veterans would open and share with other veterans their stories, their struggles, and their victories.
+The healing that John witnessed from this event became the vision and inspiration behind Camp4Heroes.

-Today, I am the founder and director of Camp4Heroes located in rural Robeson County in the city of Fairmont, North Carolina.
-We have 300 acres, a 10-acre lake full of catfish and largemouth bass, cabins, a bunkhouse, horses, a non-denomination chapel, and of course two large firepits for gathering around a bonfire.
-I attribute this dream to one yearly event by one man, Gary Sinise.
+John is both the proud founder and director of Camp4Heroes.
+Located in rural Robeson County in the city of Fairmont, North Carolina, Camp4Heroes has 300 acres, a 10-acre lake full of catfish and largemouth bass, cabins, a bunkhouse, horses, a non-denomination chapel, and of course two large firepits for gathering around a bonfire.
+John attributes this place of healing to one man: Gary Sinise.

-With my upmost respect for Gary and his mission, I did a painting of Gary and the Lieutenant Dan Band which was sold at a fund-raising event at the Hard Rock Café in New York City for 100 thousand dollars.
-In addition, prints of this painting have brought in over 85 thousand dollars, with all the proceeds going towards the Gary Sinise Foundation and the Independence Fund to aid in their missions to support our wounded veterans.
+With his upmost respect for Gary and his mission, John crafted a painting of Gary and the Lieutenant Dan Band which was sold for $100,000 at a fundraising event at the Hard Rock Café in New York City.
+Additional prints of this painting have brought in over $85,000 with all the proceeds going towards both the Gary Sinise Foundation and the Independence Fund to aid in their missions to support our wounded veterans.